 While you’re celebrating your bounty it is also time to prepare for the next year.
 Nature does not wait until spring to sow her seeds.
 She scatters them to the autumn winds so that they may find new ground to burrow into, resting under rotting leaves until the warmth of spring calls to them to grow and flourish.

-Now is the time to plant the seeds of your plans and ideas for the year ahead.
-Start jotting them down in your journal so that they get out of your head and embed onto the fibrous leaves of paper where they can rest until New Year rings anew.
+Now is the time to plant the seeds for your plans and ideas of the year ahead.
+Start jotting them down in your journal so that they can get out of your head and embed onto the fibrous leaves of paper where they can rest until the New Year rings anew.

-The autumn equinox is a mid way point as the sun travels in the sky and the earth axis begins to swing away from it’s warm rays.
-What we harvest in the fall needs to be balanced with our offers of potential for the opposite season on the wheel of the seasonal year.
-Spring needs the hope of the seeds sown in autumn to continue the cycle of life.
-We also need to reap the harvest of what we’ve created so far this year but also sow some seeds of possibilities for next year as well.
+The autumn equinox is a mid way point as the sun travels across the sky and the earth axis begins to swing away from it’s warming rays.
+What we harvest in the fall needs to be balanced with our offerings of potential for the opposite season on the seasonal wheel of the year.
+Spring needs the hope of the seeds sown in autumn to continue the cycle of life but we also need to reap the harvest of what we’ve created so far this year.
 Then, when the dark season of winter arrives we can take time to relax and enjoy the fruits of the harvest knowing we prepared well for the seasons ahead.

 Get out and enjoy the crispness of the days of autumn.
 Immerse yourself in natures second burst of seasonal colour and find your balance once again as we shift to the darker seasons heading our way.